-- a) identifying and recording related parties and related party relationships; relationships. - identifying and recording related party transactions and their terms and conditions; conditions. - c) assessing materiality and or significance of these transactions; transactions. - d) identifying the circumstances in which disclosure of points a) and b) is required; required. - e) determining the disclosures to be made about points a) and b); and - f) disclosing relevant information in the Financial Statements.
+- a) identifying and recording related parties and related party relationships. - b) identifying and recording related party transactions and their terms and conditions. - c) assessing materiality and or significance of these transactions. - d) identifying the circumstances in which disclosure of points a) and b) is required. - e) determining the disclosures to be made about points a) and b); and - f) disclosing relevant information in the Financial Statements.

-From 1 July 2016, AASB Standard 124 - Related Party Disclosures will apply applies to Council.
-This will mean that requiring Council will be required to disclose information about related parties and Council transactions with those related parties in within the 2016-17 financial statements and onwards.
+From 1 July 2016, AASB Standard 124 - Related Party Disclosures applies to Council requiring Council to disclose information about related parties and transactions with those related parties within the financial statements.
 In the context of transactions, this means cash and non-cash transactions.

-As the disclosures will-form part of the financial statements, they will be are subject to audit by the external auditors.
+As the disclosures form part of the financial statements, they are subject to audit by the external auditors.